-Todd’s photography and writing has appeared in The New York Times, The Financial Times of London, National Geographic Adventure, Forbes, Fast Company, Saveur, Ritz Carlton Magazine, Gastronomica, DoubleTake, publications of the World Bank, and numerous United Nations and global development agencies.
-Foundation clients have included the Clinton, Ford, Rockefeller, and Robert Wood Johnson Foundations, the Ecologic Development Fund, and CityYear.
+Todd’s photography and writing has appeared in The New York Times, The Financial Times of London, National Geographic Adventure, Outside, Forbes, Fast Company, and numerous United Nations and global development agencies.
+Foundation clients have included the Clinton Foundatoin, Winrock International, the Rockefeller Brothers Fund, Management Sciences for Health, the Robert Wood Johnson Foundation and, the Ecologic Development Fund.

 In a profile, Professional Photographer magazine wrote: "Todd Shapera is driven by a passion to capture the inner beauty and resilience of individuals just about everywhere on earth.
 He is linking disparate worlds through photography."